 Co-CEO & President

-As Co-CEO, Mellody is responsible for all firm-wide management, including strategic planning and growth as well as every aspect of Ariel’s business beyond research and portfolio management.
-Prior to her formal appointment to Co-CEO, Mellody served as Ariel’s President for nearly two decades and functions as chairman of the board of trustees for Ariel Investment Trust.
-Beyond her work at Ariel, Mellody has become a nationally recognized voice on financial literacy and investor education.
-She is a regular contributor and analyst on finance, the markets and economic trends for CBS News.
-She also extends weekly money tips on the Tom Joyner Morning Show and pens a column for Black Enterprise magazine.
-As a passionate advocate for investor education, she is a spokesperson for the Ariel/Hewitt Study: 401(k) Plans in Living Color and the Ariel Black Investor Survey, both of which examine investing patterns among minorities.
-Mellody’s leadership has not only been invaluable to Ariel but to corporate boardrooms as well.
-Specifically, she is vice chair of the Board of Starbucks Corporation, a director of JPMorgan Chase, and a director of Quibi, a short-form video content company.
-Previously, she was a long-standing board member of the Estée Lauder Companies and also held the position of Chairman of the Board of DreamWorks Animation until which time she facilitated its sale to Comcast.
-Mellody’s community outreach includes serving as chairman of After School Matters, a non-profit that provides Chicago teens with high-quality, out-of-school time programs.
-She is vice chair of World Business Chicago’s board of directors, co-chair of the Lucas Museum of Narrative Art, a board member of the George Lucas Education Foundation and LACMA, the Los Angeles County Museum of Art.
-She is also a member of the American Academy of Arts and Sciences, The Rockefeller Foundation Board of Trustees, and serves on the executive committee of the Investment Company Institute’s board of governors.
-Mellody earned her AB from Princeton’s Woodrow Wilson School of International Relations and Public Policy.
-In 2019, Mellody was awarded Princeton’s highest honor, the Woodrow Wilson Award, presented each year to the alumnus or alumna whose career embodies a commitment to national service.
-She has also received honorary doctorate degrees from Howard University, St. Mary’s College, University of Southern California and Johns Hopkins University.
+As Co-CEO, Mellody is responsible for management, strategic planning and growth for all areas of Ariel Investments outside of research and portfolio management.
+Additionally, she serves as Chairman of the Board of Trustees of the Ariel Investment Trust—the company’s publicly traded mutual funds.
+Prior to being named Co-CEO, Mellody spent nearly two decades as the firm’s President.
+Outside of Ariel, Mellody is a nationally recognized voice on financial literacy.
+She has conducted extensive research on minority investing patterns and pens a column for Black Enterprise Magazine.
+Her leadership has also been invaluable to corporate boardrooms across the nation.
+She currently serves as Vice Chair of the Board of Starbucks Corporation; a director of JPMorgan Chase; and a director of Quibi, a short-form video content company.
+She previously served as Chairman of the Board of DreamWorks Animation until the company’s sale and was also a long-standing board member of the Estée Lauder Companies.
+Mellody’s community outreach includes her role as Chairman of After School Matters, a Chicago non-profit that provides area teens with high-quality after school and summer programs.
+Additionally, she is vice chair of World Business Chicago; co-chair of the Lucas Museum of Narrative Art; and a board member of the George Lucas Education Foundation.
+She also serves on the board at the Los Angeles County Museum of Art (LACMA).
+Mellody is a member of the American Academy of Arts and Sciences, The Rockefeller Foundation Board of Trustees, and serves on the executive committee of the Investment Company Institute.
+Mellody earned her AB from Princeton University’s Woodrow Wilson School of International Relations and Public Policy.
+In 2019, she was awarded the University’s highest honor, the Woodrow Wilson Award, presented annually to a Princeton graduate whose career embodies a commitment to national service.
+She has also received honorary doctorate degrees from Howard University, Johns Hopkins University, St. Mary’s College, and the University of Southern California.
+In 2015, Time Magazine named her one of the “100 Most Influential People” in the world.